farao-community/farao-community.github.io/pages/docs/tutorials/run-rao.md

 ![](/assets/img/tutorial/basecase.svg)

-We will create an UCTE file to model this network, so it can be processed and imported for the RAO.
+We will create a UCTE file to model this network, so it can be processed and imported for the RAO.
 Copy and paste the network data in a file named `12Nodes.uct` that you shall store in the resources directory of the project.

 ```